13 Top Things to Do in Huntington Beach, California

 7. Surfing Walk of Fame

 Everyone knows about the Hollywood Walk of Fame, but non-surfers have probably never heard of Huntington Beach’s Surfing Walk of Fame.
-Hey, considering LA isn’t all that far from Huntington, is it any surprise Surf City decided to celebrate its heritage in a similar fashion?
+Hey, considering LA isn’t all that far from Huntington, is it any surprise Surf City decided to celebrate its heritage similarly?

 The best place to start your walk along the Surfing Walk of Fame is by the massive Jack’s Surfboards shop at 101 Main Street.
 Once you reach this touristy area of Downtown, look down at the dozens of plaques to learn more about surfing royalty.